Australian Remembrance Trail in Belgium and France

 The Australian Remembrance Trail links the most important sites for Australians along the Western Front.
 It includes battlefields, cemeteries, memorials and museums.

-The Australian Remembrance Trail is 200km long, with northern, southern and central regions.
+The trail is 250 km long, with northern, southern and central regions.
 Depending on how much time you have, plan which sites you'd like to visit.
-Many tour companies operate in the region, although you might instead decide to hire a car and self-guide.
+Our booklet, A Traveller's Guide, contains extra details to help plan your trip.

 Significance for Australians

-Follow our self-guided audio tour for the Cloth Hall at Ieper (Ypres)
+Follow our self-guided audio tour of the Australian Corps Memorial.

 Significance for Australians